OpenBazaar/docs/protocol/docs/overview.md

 Replicating data across multiple nodes also makes the data more resistant to censorship than the traditional client-server model.
 Taking a store offline isn't simply a matter of locating a server and performing a denial of service attack.
 In our case the data can persist whether the originating node is online or not.

 #### Contracts
 If a buyer decides to make a purchase, a signed order message is sent to the vendor (the vendor can be offline at this point as there is a means to recover messages sent to you while you're offline).
-The buyer has the option of to pay for the order by sending bitcoins either directly to the vendor or by funding an escrow address (more on this in a minute).
+The buyer has the option of paying for the order by sending bitcoins either directly to the vendor or by funding an escrow address (more on this in a minute).
 The orders are recorded in a cryptographic data structure known as a Ricardian Contract.
-Any futher messages sent between the buyer and vendor, such as the order confirmation or order fulfilment messages, are recorded in the contract providing a cryptographic record of the order's history.
+Any further messages sent between the buyer and vendor, such as the order confirmation or order fulfilment messages, are recorded in the contract providing a cryptographic record of the order's history.

 #### Escrow
 Unlike centralized eCommerce platforms, in OpenBazaar there isn't any company that can provide arbitration services if a contract is breached.
-However, this ends up being a stregth of the platform as it allows for the creation of a market for such arbitration services.
+However, this ends up being a strength of the platform as it allows for the creation of a market for such arbitration services.
 In OpenBazaar, the term "moderator" is used to represent a user who offers escrow/arbitration services to users of the network.

 Vendors have the option to select one or more moderators when creating listings.
 The vendor's choice of moderator(s) should be considered part of the bundle of goods offered up for sale.
 If a buyer does not recognize any of the moderators or does not believe any of them to be trustworthy, then he should not purchase the item.